 Experts from V4 and Ukraine discussed strategic communication in regard to energy security

-The meeting was first event of the project that will allow to organise comprehensive simulation of the energy crisis during that will take place during Warsaw Security Forum 2018 conference in October 2018.
-The roundtable is part of “Energy security and effective strategic communication the civil and governmental actors: V4+Ukraine” project carried out in cooperation with International Visegrad Fund and partner organizations from V4 states and Ukraine: Research Center of the Slovak Foreign Policy Association from Slovakia, Centre for Global Studies “Strategy XXI” from Ukraine, KNO Česko, spol. s r.o. from Czech Republic, and Center for Fair Political Analysis from Hungary.
+The meeting was the first event of the project that will allow to organise comprehensive simulation of the energy crisis during that will take place during Warsaw Security Forum 2018 conference in October 2018.
+The roundtable is a part of “Energy security and effective strategic communication of civil and governmental actors: V4+Ukraine” project carried out in cooperation with the International Visegrad Fund and partner organizations from V4 states and Ukraine: Research Center of the Slovak Foreign Policy Association from Slovakia, Centre for Global Studies “Strategy XXI” from Ukraine, KNO Česko, spol. s r.o. from Czech Republic, and Center for Fair Political Analysis from Hungary.